Adam Rippon Isn’t Here For The Hate As He Responds To His Critics After Wearing Harness To The Oscars

 At the 2018 Winter Olympics, not only did Adam Rippon win people’s hearts, but he also won a bronze medal in figure skating as part of the team event.
 It was because of his success, as well as his larger-than-life presence and willingness to be himself, that really led Rippon to being invited to the 2018 Oscars on March 4.
-In preparation for the awards ceremony, the fashion forward figure skater shared on social media a look at what he would be wearing, and even before he hit the red carpet in his bold, mold-breaking suit, there were plenty of people who had an opinion on what he was planning to wear.
+In preparation for the awards ceremony, the fashion-forward figure skater shared on social media a look at what he would be wearing, and even before he hit the red carpet in his bold, mold-breaking suit, there were plenty of people who had an opinion on what he was planning to wear.

 No matter what anyone said prior to the Oscars, once Adam Rippon stepped foot on the red carpet, it was clear that he was making a statement and being his own authentic self.
 In fact, it was all about standing out and being unique for Rippon, who wore a bondage-inspired suit from Moschino’s Jeremy Scott.
-The suit featured a leather harness under a black suit jacket, that had shoulder cutouts showing off the figure skaters white dress shirt underneath.
+The suit featured a leather harness under a black suit jacket that had shoulder cutouts showing off the figure skaters white dress shirt underneath.
 To go along with the leather harness, Adam Rippon also paired his look with a black leather bow tie.

 I planted the seed and I saw the harvest.
 He is cute, he is sweet, and the other guy is @ShawnMendes. pic.twitter.com/Q7F8ydOTHc